 For planning purposes, we assume passage through a lock will take 30 minutes elapsed time per lock.
 That is not always the case, but if it takes less time, that just helps our estimated travel plan for the day.
 For a trawler that makes 8.5 StM/Hr (7.5 kts) through still water, an approximate travel day (first lock at 08h00, last lock late afternoon) on the Eastern Erie Canal and the Champlain Canal will span 8 – 9 locks and involve 40 or so miles of distance traveled.
 One the Western Erie Canal we travel fewer miles, have fewer locks, and spend more time in the welcoming and historic towns along the canal.

 There is a very nice – wonderful – NYS Canal System Welcome Center for boaters located at Waterford, NY.
-Space is available first come, first served.
-Thirty-amp and fifty-amp (30A and 50A) shore power and water, and a coin-operated pump out system, is available here.
+Dockage is usually available first come, first served at $15 per night.
+Check with the canal system NTMs, as certain special events do close the Waterford docks to transient cruising boats, usually on weekends.
+Thirty-amp and fifty-amp (30A and 50A) shore power and water, and a coin-operated pump out system, is available at Waterford.
 In recent years, stay durations have occasionally and inconsistently been limited to 48 hours, so check when registering (or, “don’t ask, don’t tell”).
 I believe the “official” canal system policy limit is two days, but reliable sources tell me this limit is not often enforced, and “… no local judge will find you guilty, unless you also shot the mayor or something”.
 Please do not shoot the mayor!
 Waterford is a small town with several very nice shoppes and very good small town restaurants.
 For breakfast, Don and Paul’s Coffee Shoppe is an absolute delight.